vim/vim/README.txt

 Vim is an almost compatible version of the UNIX editor Vi.
-Many new features have been added: multi-level undo, syntax highlighting, command line history, on-line help, filename completion, block operations, etc.  There is also a Graphical User Interface (GUI) available.
+Many new features have been added: multi-level undo, syntax highlighting, command line history, on-line help, spell checking, filename completion, block operations, etc.
+There is also a Graphical User Interface (GUI) available.
 See "runtime/doc/vi_diff.txt" for differences with Vi.

 This editor is very useful for editing programs and other plain ASCII files.
 All commands are given with normal keyboard characters, so those who can type